alasca-association/tarook/docs/user/guide/kubernetes/restore-certificate-signing-ability.rst

    Requires at least version 6.0

-Since YAOOK/K8s migrated
+Since Tarook migrated
-to :doc:`Hashicorp Vault </user/explanation/services/vault>` for managing PKI and therefore clears the Kubernetes cluster root CA key from the control plane, YAOOK/K8s clusters are not able to respond to certificate signing requests (CSRs) anymore since access to PKI keys ceased.
+to :doc:`Hashicorp Vault </user/explanation/services/vault>` for managing PKI and therefore clears the Kubernetes cluster root CA key from the control plane, Tarook clusters are not able to respond to certificate signing requests (CSRs) anymore since access to PKI keys ceased.
 [1]_